QNetworks Workshop 2026

 Sessions will cover recent developments on quantum memories; integrated photonics for quantum networking, enabling technologies and field trials; the role of entanglement; post-quantum cryptography; quantum communications via satellite; networked quantum systems for distributed sensing and computing; and more.

 There will be an opportunity for Early Career Researchers/PhD students to present research posters at the event.
 If this option is of interest, there is the option to submit a 150-word abstract during the registration process.
+The deadline for submissions is Friday 17th April.

 More speaker announcements will follow soon!